EU court rejects VW defence in 'Dieselgate' scandal

 The "consumer-friendly" EU ruling would act as a guide for national authorities' investigations into malpractice all over Europe, Claus Goldenstein, a German consumer lawyer, also told the Bloomberg news agency.

-But the EU court verdict did not comment on financial compensation to cheat-car owners, prompting Volkswagen to say it would have no impact on ongoing legal disputes, AP reported.
+But the EU court verdict did not comment on financial compensation for cheat-car owners, prompting VW to say it would have no impact on ongoing legal disputes, AP reported.